ravi-harun/US_Power_Outage_Analysis/README.md

 ### Univariate Analysis

-This bar plot illustrates the number of power outages across each climate region, highlighting the `Northeast` region's significantly higher outage count compared to all others.
+First, we investigated the number of power outages across each climate region.
+This bar plot highlights the `Northeast` region's significantly higher outage count compared to all others.

 <iframe
   src="assets/univariate-plot1.html"